 Students can sign up to stay with a British family for a weekend.
 Hosts are volunteers who enjoy getting to know people from other parts of the world and sharing their lives and local communities with them.
 Activities past students have reported as particularly memorable include bell-ringing in Colchester, paddling in the ‘other’ side of the Atlantic Ocean in Weymouth, delivering a lamb in Northern Ireland, and (of course) drinking lots of tea regardless of location.

-The program also offers students the chance to sign up for a subsidized weekend excursion.
-Past excursions have included Bath & Stonehenge, Oxford, the Cotswolds & Stratford-upon-Avon, and horseback riding in Wales.
+The program also offers students the chance to sign up for a weekend excursion.
+Past excursions have included Isle of Wright, Canterbury and the White Cliffs of Dover, Bath & Stonehenge, Oxford, the Cotswolds & Stratford-upon-Avon, and horseback riding in Wales.
 The excursions introduce students to the regional differences within the United Kingdom, and have been highly rated as entertaining, informative and good value for money.